satwiksps/Neural_Network_in_MATLAB/README.md

 ## Contents:
 ### 1-Simple Perceptron
-Implementation of a basic perceptron for binary classification.
+Implementation of a basic perceptron for binary classification.<br />

 Includes weight updates using the Perceptron Learning Rule.

 ### 2-McCulloch-Pitts Neuron
-Simulation of the first formal model of a neural network.
+Simulation of the first formal model of a neural network.<br />
 Implements simple logic gates using McCulloch-Pitts neuron logic.

 ### 3-Bipolar AND Logic
-Realization of the AND logic gate with bipolar inputs and targets.
+Realization of the AND logic gate with bipolar inputs and targets.<br />
 Illustrates neural processing with sign activation.

 ### 4-Backpropagation
-Multilayer neural network trained with the backpropagation algorithm.
+Multilayer neural network trained with the backpropagation algorithm.<br />
 Demonstrates supervised learning with gradient descent.

 ### 5-Backpropagation with Momentum
-Enhanced backpropagation that includes momentum to accelerate convergence.
+Enhanced backpropagation that includes momentum to accelerate convergence.<br />
 Addresses the issue of local minima in weight updates.

 ## Features: